Skip to content

 At minimum, prepare formation documents, shareholder and signatory identification, a clear business activity explanation and a realistic transaction profile.
 More complex cases should prepare additional compliance support.

-Need help choosing a bank or preparing your application?
+Need help choosing a UAE business bank?